Aylamccarthy/home-library/README.md

 - Issue : Validation on edit_book function is not working as expected

 - Issue :  Favicon is not working as expected.

+- Issue : The read status validation on edit book function is not working as expected.

 - The app will not load automatically when initially opened.
 You have to hit "enter" for it to load.